Lesterpaintstheworld/terminal-velocity/evaluation/reports.md

   - Some character motivations lack depth and clarity, particularly in Act 1.
   - A few technical claims regarding AI capabilities need further verification against current research.
   - The pacing in some scenes could be improved to maintain reader interest.
+- **Quality Issues Identified**:
+  - Some character motivations lack depth and clarity, particularly in Act 1.
+  - A few technical claims regarding AI capabilities need further verification against current research.
+  - The pacing in some scenes could be improved to maintain reader interest.

 ## Findings from Initial Assessment
 - **Strengths**: The specifications document outlines key deliverables and quality metrics effectively.